The Festival of Britain in 1951 acted as ‘a tonic for the nation’ in the aftermath of the ravages of the Second World War.

 Born in Germany in 1911 to a family with some Jewish heritage, Moro felt the effects of encroaching anti-Semitism.
 He moved to London in 1936, and worked for the seminal modernist architect Berthold Lubetkin.
 From 1941- 47, Moro taught at the Regent Street Polytechnic.
 He led the group who designed the interior of the Royal Festival Hall (Grade I listed) and worked with Leslie Martin on the ‘net & ball’ design for the carpets that run throughout (seen in the above image).
 The design reflects a visual representation of sound, mimicking the purpose of the hall.

 Most of the art created for the Festival of Britain has sadly been lost or destroyed.
 Amazingly, a sculpture by artist Peter Lazslo Peri has been found.
 The Sunbathers were tracked down to a hotel in Blackheath, London.
-We’re crowdfunding to restore the sculpture, and return it to permanent public display.
-Learn more and help us to Save the Sunbathers.
+In 2017 we crowdfunded to restore the sculpture, and return it to permanent public display.